After strong start to year, hedge funds fall in April

-NEW YORK (Reuters) - Hedge funds lost some ground in April, after the industry stormed into 2012 with the best first-quarter of performance since 2006.
+NEW YORK, May 7 (Reuters) - Hedge funds lost some ground in April, after the industry stormed into 2012 with the best first-quarter of performance since 2006.

 The HFRI Fund Weighted Composite Index fell 0.36 percent last month, according to data released Monday by Hedge Fund Research, which tracks industry performance and flows.